California Wildfires – We’re Here To Help:

-We have offices in California and attorneys who only focus on first party property insurance claim litigation.
+We have offices in California and attorneys who only focus on first-party property insurance claim litigation.
 We only work on behalf of the policyholders and never on behalf of the insurance companies.
-Additionally, we have partnered with Levin Simes, a Bay Area firm with a nationwide practice litigating against large corporations who negligently have caused widespread harm.
+Our California attorneys – Dan Veroff, Derek Chaiken, and Victor Jacobellis – each bring a wealth of experience in dealing with wildfire claims.

-Wildfires are statistically the most widespread of all natural disasters.
-Furthermore, wildfires are an ever-growing threat, particularly to the mid-west region.
-It is important that homeowners are aware of the necessary steps when preventing a wildfire, as well as to be aware of the insurance impact when moving or building in these high-risk areas.
+Wildfires are statistically the most widespread natural disasters.
+They are an ever-growing threat, particularly to the midwest region.
+It is important that homeowners are aware of the insurance impact when moving or building in these high-risk areas.
 Wildfire damage can completely wipe out your property, leaving you potentially on the hook for total loss.

-Businesses should always beware of the economic consequences of wildfire damage by insuring for income and extra expense and in many instances, contingent business income loss coverage should be purchased.
-Contingent business income coverage is many times the most overlooked coverage.
+Businesses should always beware of the economic consequences of wildfire damage by insuring for income, extra expenses, and in many instances, contingent business income loss coverage should also be purchased.
+Contingent business income coverage is often the most overlooked coverage type.